astorDev/nist/webhooks/dump/article/index.md

 ]
 ```

 You can use your own database, as well.
-All you'd have to do is to make it implement `IDbWithWebhookDump`:
+All you'd have to do is make it implement `IDbWithWebhookDump`:

 ```csharp
 public class YourOwnDb(DbContextOptions<YourOwnDb> options) : DbContext(options), IDbWithWebhookDump {